Tired of the disrespectful way your child talks back? Learn what to do when your child disrespects you and how you can teach respect instead.

 The Terrible Two’s.
 The Threenager stage.
 When kids were younger, we could chalk their snarkiness to “it’s just a stage.”

-But after a while, that stage seems to be getting out of hand.
+But after a while, that stage can get out of hand.

-Kids are disrespectful, no matter how many times we’ve tried to break through.
+Kids can be disrespectful, no matter how many times we’ve tried to break through.
 And the attitude sometimes stems from a major change in the home—not exactly something we could just erase.

 Regardless of the reason, it’s difficult for all people involved.
 Both parent and child seem to circle around one another with no sign of meeting halfway.